jhwheeler/fluid_language/src/routes/posts/simple-bowl-of-tea.md

 ---
-title: "Simple Bowl of Tea"
+title: 'Simple Bowl of Tea'
-description: "Ode to the joys and gifts of tea"
+description: 'Ode to the joys and gifts of tea'
-tags: "poem,tea"
+tags: 'poem,tea'
-languages: "English"
+languages: 'English'
-date: "2022-05-17"
+date: '2022-05-17'
 published: true
 ---